 Red Pepper Sauce:

-- While meatballs are cooking, place roasted red peppers, olive oil, red wine vinegar, sugar and chili flakes in a food process and pulse until it forms a chunky puree.
-Season with salt to taste.
+While meatballs are cooking, place roasted red peppers, olive oil, red wine vinegar, sugar and chili flakes in a food process and pulse until it forms a chunky puree.
+Season with salt and black pepper to taste.

 More Easy, Peasy Recipes from the Archives: